keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 **Overclock.** When you fail a roll, you can expend one days' worth of fuel to give yourself advantage on that roll.
 You can use this feature once, and it recharges on a Short Rest.
 When you reach level 5, you can use it twice per Short Rest, then 3 times at 11th level and 4 times at 17th level.

 ##### Heavy Build

-**"Heavy Build" Runeforged are large and heavy, basically younger cousins to full-on 'Jacks. **
+**"Heavy Build" Runeforged are large and heavy, basically younger cousins to full-on 'Jacks.
+They are found in heavy labor jobs, lifting giant crates and running huge weights with ease.
+Due to their close relation with 'Jacks, they are built similarly, being the least similar to a human body.
+They are huge and hunch-backed, with large motors running to keep them powered, they are given a silent awe and respect by those smaller.**

 **Size.** A Heavy Runeforged is generally between 6 and a half feet and 8 feet tall, depending on the manufacturer and year of creation.
 Your size is medium.